npatta01/MTA-Analysis/PROJECT_GUIDE.md

 8. Plot #6 results using line graphs with 3 lines, each line representing time interval.
 We will have 2 line graphs. (matplotlib.py)
 9. Optional: If we can figure out or research about which stations are considered tourist-heavy stations, we can choose to eliminate them from the top 10 list.

-Nidhin's "crazy" idea:
+Nidhin's "crazy" idea --> according to him!
 Show a map of companies within 0.5mi or 1mi radius of each of the top 10 subway stations.
+Subway stations will have black dots.
+Companies will be color coded by station they are nearest to.